-As at 31 March 2015 and up until the date of the signing the Financial Statements, Co-op Life had a financial strength rating of B++ (outlook stable) and an issuer credit rating of bbb+ (outlook stable) issued by A.M.
+As at 31 March 2016 and up until the date of the signing the Financial Statements, Co-op Life had a financial strength rating of B++ (outlook stable) and an issuer credit rating of bbb+ (outlook stable) issued by A.M.
 Best Company Inc ("A.M.
 Best").
 The financial strength rating and credit rating were re-affirmed by A.M.
-Best on 19 October 2014.
+Best on 19 October 2015.

 The Company's principal business activities are the provision and underwriting of life and trauma insurance which involves the acceptance of significant insurance risk.
 Life insurance contracts are those where the insured benefit is payable on the occurrence of a specified event such as death, injury or disability caused by accident or illness.
-The Company currently provides the Life Plus, Loan Plus, Loan Care and Loan Instalment Care insurance products.
+The Company currently provides the Life Plus, Loan Plus, and Loan Instalment Care insurance products.
+The Loan Care discretionary fund was wound up on 21 March 2016, with all members of the fund being allocated individual Loan Plus policies.
 All insurance contracts written are non-investment linked and non-participating, with all profits and losses being allocated to the shareholder.